-Scorpius Holdings, Inc. (formerly Nighthawk Biosciences, Inc.) is a contract development and manufacturing organization ("CDMO") that provides a comprehensive range of services from process development to Current Good Manufacturing Practices ("CGMP") clinical and commercial manufacturing of biologics for the biotechnology and biopharmaceutical industries through its Scorpius Biomanufacturing, Inc. ("Scorpius") subsidiary.
-Its services include clinical and commercial drug substance manufacturing, release and stability testing and variety of process development services, including upstream and downstream development and optimization, analytical method development, cell line development, testing and characterization.
+Scorpius Holdings, Inc. (the "Company") is a contract development and manufacturing organization ("CDMO") that provides a comprehensive range of services from process development to Current Good Manufacturing Practices ("CGMP") clinical and commercial manufacturing of biologics for the biotechnology and biopharmaceutical industries through its Scorpius Biomanufacturing, Inc. ("Scorpius Bio") subsidiary.
+Its services include clinical and commercial drug substance manufacturing, release and stability testing and a variety of process development services, including upstream and downstream development and optimization, analytical method development, cell line development, testing and characterization.
 The lead facility in San Antonio, TX commenced operations in September 2022.

-During the past year, the Company's priorities had shifted to biomanufacturing capabilities resulting in a refocusing of our resources towards our biomanufacturing efforts, deprioritizing our research efforts, divestment of non-cost assets, and clinical stage oncology assets including HS-110 and PTX-35.
-The Company also intends to continue discovery efforts of our subsidiary, Skunkworx, if it has sufficient resources.
+During 2023, the Company's priorities shifted to biomanufacturing capabilities, resulting in a refocusing of resources towards biomanufacturing efforts and away from research and biodefense efforts as well as divestment of clinical stage oncology assets including HS-110 and PTX-35.
+The Company intends to continue discovery efforts of its subsidiary, Skunkworx, if it has sufficient resources.

-Effective February 6, 2024, NightHawk Biologics, Inc. changed its name to Scorpius Holdings, Inc. (the "Company") by filing a Certificate of Amendment (the "Certificate of Amendment") to its Third Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware.
+Effective February 6, 2024, NightHawk Biologics, Inc. changed its name to Scorpius Holdings, Inc. by filing a Certificate of Amendment (the "Certificate of Amendment") to its Third Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware.